lucaslopes/website/README.md

 # Lucas Lopes' website
-> This version uses only HTMl, CSS and JS (with jQuery).
+> This version uses only HTML, CSS and JS (with jQuery) to display the table.